Gatto99/Gatto99/README.md

 <img align="left" src="./mii3.png" width="270" height="270"/>

-Hi I'm Davide Gattini, a student at Università degli Studi Roma Tre since 2018.
-In 2021 I got a bachelor degree in Computer Science and I'm currently studying to get master degree in *Sistemi informatici Complessi*.
+Hi I'm Davide Gattini.
+I'm working at *Ringmaster S.r.l* as a **Frontend Developer**.
+I've started working since May 2024 after I got a bachelor (2021) and master (2023) degree in Computer Science at Università degli Studi Roma Tre.

 During these years I've worked on several projects with other students, mostly about Computer Graphics, Data Engineering, Mobile Computing, ML, DL and so on...